yuvi3005/yuvi3005/README.md

 - 👋 Hi, I’m @yuvi3005

-- 👀 I’m interested in ... cyberspace security
+- 👀 I’m interested in ... cyberspace security, learning/teaching algorithms.

-- 🌱 I’m currently learning ... the basics of the basics of c++
+- 🌱 I’m currently learning ... language of c++. additionally, learning how to develop java applications in conjunction with python.

+- learning how to consolidate public files onto home assistant in order to build better and quicker.

-- 💞️ I’m looking to collaborate on ... will figure this out when i need to collaborate
+- 💞️ I’m looking to collaborate on ... - not flowing down, but flowing up in a positive manner.

-- 📫 How to reach me ... email me
+- 📫 How to reach me ... email me @ yuvikagupta@gmail.com

 <!---
 yuvi3005/yuvi3005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.